 Most homes should have at least two or three fire extinguishers.
 All of them should be easily accessible in case of a fire.
 Make sure you keep one close to the entrance of the kitchen where most home fires occur.
 Also, it’s recommended to have one in the main hallway and close to an exit.
 Multi-level houses should have at least one fire extinguisher on each floor.

 The National Fire Protection Association (NFPA) recommends choosing multi-purpose (ABC) fire extinguishers for your home.
 These can be used on all types of home fires.
 We have an illustrated guide on the different types of fire extinguishers that you can find here.

-Carbon monoxide is an odorless, colorless and tasteless gas, so it can’t be detected without using a CO detector.
+Carbon monoxide is an odorless, colorless, and tasteless gas, so it can’t be detected without using a CO detector.
 If it accumulates inside your home, it can cause serious, even life-threatening health issues.
-For this to happen, it’s enough one faulty fuel-burning appliance or inappropriate ventilation.
+All it takes is one faulty fuel-burning appliance or inappropriate ventilation for this to happen.